 This section sets out the entitlements and/or reimbursements that you can claim as an insured person.
-These Articles set out the conditions under which you are entitled to reimbursement and the maximum amount of reimbursement you are entitled to, as adopted by the Members' Council on 26 October 2023.
-The reimbursement for costs under the ZEM supplementary insurance is based on the rates agreed with the service providers by us or on our behalf.
+These Articles set out the conditions under which you are entitled to reimbursement and the maximum amount of reimbursement you are entitled to, as adopted by the Members' Council on 30 October 2024.
+The reimbursement of medical costs under the ZEM supplementary insurance is based on the rates agreed with the service providers by us or on our behalf.
 Together, the insurance terms and conditions and this section constitute the Terms and Conditions for your supplementary insurance with ZEM.